YoyloNerd/Budgeting-App/README.md

 npm install \
 cd ../frontend \
 npm install \
-and run npm start in the main directory and the server directory
+and run npm start in the frontend directory and the server directory

 ## frontend folder needs a .env file containing:
 REACT_APP_BASE_URL=true